chadac/cacrawford.org/content/posts/2022-02-24-redefining-ownership.md

    the feature request queue entirely, but when we would deliver a feature slower than the customer needs it, the customer should be able to do the work themselves.
-1. **You need to write less code.** While we are talking about a more nuanced and complex planning process, the result should yield less code for you to write in the end.
+1. **We write less code.** While we are talking about a more nuanced and complex planning process, the result should yield less code for you to write in the end.
 Planning effectively becomes more agile, as leaders that enable ownership look for simple and small solutions that can immediately deliver customer value and leave room for additional planning in the future.
-1. **Writing new code becomes simpler.** Enabling ownership for your customer is ultimately also enabling ownership for your own team.
+1. **Adding code is simpler.** Enabling ownership for your customer is ultimately also enabling ownership for your own team.
 Now when Simon's data pipeline is complete but he wants a solution for visualizing the data easily, your team can then focus on mocking up a dashboard.
 And if Simon is dissatisfied with the dashboard, you're still enabled to pivot to something like [Apache Superset](https://superset.apache.org/).

-## How can a leader become effective at enabling owners?
+## How can we effectively enable ownership?

-### 1. Volatility-based decomposition
+### 1. Minimize volatility

 Juval Löwy in his book [Software System Decomposition](https://www.informit.com/articles/article.aspx?p=2995357)